 Kathmandu is a city full of culture and amazing sights.
 It is a place which will have all your senses tingling, from the spicy street food being cooked on the side of the road to the dusty clouds being blown up from the streets.
 If this is your first time visiting you may find the city a little overwhelming.
 There is a lot going on in the tight streets, though that’s why I have created this backpacking Kathmandu travel guide to help make your visit a little easier!

-- 1 How Many Days To Spend In Kathmandu?
+- How Many Days To Spend In Kathmandu

 No doubt you will visit Kathmandu on two separate occasions, on your arrival and departure in Nepal.
 When you arrive in the country I recommend spending at least 3 days in the city.
-That way it will allow you to gather your bearings and see some of the amazing sights, giving you a great introduction to Nepal.
+That way it will allow you to gather your bearings and see some of the amazing sights of Kathmandu, giving you a great introduction to Nepal.

 Further down in this backpacking Kathmandu travel guide I will let you know the best things to see in this amazing city.